 Travel Outside New Jersey and Potential Quarantine for Faculty, Staff and Students

-As of May 17, 2021, New Jersey's travel advisory is no longer in effect.
-The COVID Risk Assessment Form should now only be completed by individuals (faculty, staff or students) returning from international travel who are not fully vaccinated.
+The COVID Risk Assessment Form should now only be completed within the 3-7 days prior to return to Princeton by individuals (faculty, staff or students) returning from international travel who are not fully vaccinated.